 Correcting a previously filed Form 945.
 If you discover an error on a previously filed Form 945, make the correction using Form 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund.
-Form 945-X is a stand-alone form, meaning taxpayers can file Form 945-X when an error is discovered.
-For more information, see the Instructions for Form 945-X or visit IRS.gov and enter "correcting employment taxes" in the search box.
+Form 945-X is filed separately from Form 945.
+For more information, see the Instructions for Form 945-X or go to IRS.gov/CorrectingEmploymentTaxes.

 Federal tax deposits must be made by electronic funds transfer (EFT).
 You must use EFT to make all federal tax deposits.
 Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
 If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
-EFTPS is a free service provided by the Department of Treasury.
+EFTPS is a free service provided by the Department of the Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.

 For more information on making federal tax deposits, see section 11 of Pub.
-15. To get more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477 or 1-800-733-4829 (TDD).
+15. To get more information about EFTPS or to enroll in EFTPS, go to EFTPS.gov, or call 800-555-4477 or 800-733-4829 (TDD).
 Additional information about EFTPS is also available in Pub.
 966.